 In 2020, Gruden was traded by the Senators along with a second-round draft pick to the Pittsburgh Penguins in exchange for Stanley Cup-winning goaltender Matt Murray.
 With his new club he began his professional career with Pittsburgh's American Hockey League (AHL) affiliate the Wilkes-Barre/Scranton Penguins.
 In his two seasons with the team, he's steadily increased his offensive output and become a key role player.

 Gruden is known for his versatility on the ice.
 He can play both center and wing, and he possesses good speed, vision, and playmaking abilities.
-Gruden is also noted for his strong hockey sense and mind for the game which is an understandable attribute cultivated growing up as the son of a coach.
-He's additionally been singled out for his work ethic and dedication to improving his game.
+Gruden is also noted for his strong hockey IQ which is an understandable attribute cultivated growing up as the son of a coach.
+He's additionally been singled out for his dedication to improving his game.

-The 6'0, 172lbs.
-Jonathan Gruden runs on the leaner side but he's proven himself to be a valuable player who's known for his versatility and work ethic, and he has the potential to become a worthwhile contributor for the Pittsburgh Penguins with a few more years of maturation in the minor leagues.
-With his talent and dedication, he is sure to continue making an impact within the Penguins system as a handy utility forward at the AHL or NHL level.
+The 6'0, 172 lbs.
+Jonathan Gruden runs on the leaner side but he's proven himself to be a valuable player who's known for his adaptability and work ethic.
+He has the potential to become a worthwhile contributor for the Pittsburgh Penguins with a few more years of maturation in the minor leagues.
+With his talent and dedication, he's likely to continue making an impact within the Penguins system as a handy utility forward at the AHL or NHL level.